 How does Stroke Index Work In Golf?

-How stroke index works is easier to explain that how stroke indices are drawn up.
+How stroke index works is easier to explain than how stroke indices are allocated.
 So here comes the easy bit first.
 Each hole gets a unique stroke index number between 1 and 18.
-These are listed for each hole on the scorecard – sometimes as handicap or hcp rather than stroke index or SI.
+These are listed for each hole on the scorecard or somehwere visible, sometimes as handicap or hcp rather than stroke index or SI.

 These strokes indexes are designed to allow for handicap match play games.
-A strokeplay match between players of unequal handicaps is simple to determine – deduct each player’s handicap from the gross score and you get the net score and lowest net score wins.
+A strokeplay match between players of unequal handicaps is simple to determine – deduct each player’s Playing Handicap from the gross score and you get the net score and lowest net score wins.